Beelzebub2/auto-send-clips/README.md

    ```
 4. The executable will be created in `build\bin\autoclipsend.exe`

-## Releases
+## Releases and Updates

 ### 📦 Download Pre-built Executable

-You can download the latest pre-built executable from the [Releases](../../releases) page instead of building from source:
+You can download the latest pre-built executable from the [Releases](https://github.com/Beelzebub2/auto-send-clips/releases) page instead of building from source.

+### 🔄 Update Checking

+The application automatically checks for updates by comparing the current version with the latest release on GitHub:

-1. Go to the [Releases](../../releases) page
+1. Click the download link to get the latest version
-2. Download the latest `autoclipsend.exe`
+2. Close the application before installing the update
-3. No build process required - just run the executable!

-### 🚀 Creating Releases

-Releases are automatically built using GitHub Actions when triggered manually:

-1. Go to the **Actions** tab in the repository
-2. Select **"Release"** workflow
-3. Click **"Run workflow"**
-4. Enter the version (e.g., `v1.0.0`)
-5. The workflow will build the executable and create a new release

-The release workflow:
-- Builds the Windows executable with the specified version
-- Creates a GitHub release with the version tag
-- Uploads the executable as a release asset
-- Includes installation and usage instructions

 ## Setup